 Civil Engineering covers the areas of structural, materials, transportation, geotechnical, water, and project engineering.
 These are strongly interrelated sub-disciplines.
-Students in civil engineering are exposed to all areas of civil engineering during the program's second and third years.
-During these years, students take courses to learn the fundamental concepts needed for civil engineering work.
-In their final year, students select electives allowing a limited degree of specialization.
-However, they are strongly encouraged to choose electives that will provide them with a broad-based civil engineering technical background.
-Two design project courses give students experience in solving open-ended problems and working with industry.
+Students in civil engineering are exposed to all areas of civil engineering throughout the program.
+During the program's second and third years, students take courses to learn the fundamental concepts needed for civil engineering work.
+Final year courses provide a broad-based civil engineering technical background while allowing a limited degree of specialization through technical elective course offerings.
+Two design project courses give students experience in solving open-ended problems and working with industry partners.

 All undergraduate students admitted to the College of Engineering are required to complete a common first-year of undeclared studies (known as the first-year common core).
 Once the first-year common core program has been completed, undergraduate students declare their preferences and compete for admission into an upper-year program.
 Students who are successful in securing admission into an upper-year program are required to follow the program of study that is prescribed at the time of their admission into the upper-year program.